 In December 2022, we announced a strategic collaboration with GlaxoSmithKline Intellectual Property (No. 3) ("GSK") to advance transformative oligonucleotide therapeutics, including WVE-006.
-The collaboration combines GSK's unique insights in human genetics, as well as its global development and commercial capabilities, with our PRISM platform and oligonucleotide expertise.
+The collaboration combines GSK's novel genetic insights, as well as its global development and commercial capabilities, with our PRISM platform and oligonucleotide expertise.
 The collaboration will enable us to continue building a pipeline of first-in-class oligonucleotide-based therapeutics and unlock new areas of disease biology, as well as realize the full value of WVE-006 as a potential best-in-class treatment for AATD that has the potential to simultaneously address both liver and lung manifestations of the disease.

-The GSK collaboration has three components:
+Our GSK collaboration has three components:

-- (1) A discovery collaboration which enables us to advance up to three programs leveraging targets informed by GSK's novel insights; - (2) A discovery collaboration which enables GSK to advance up to eight programs leveraging PRISM and our oligonucleotide expertise and discovery capabilities; and - (3) An exclusive global license for GSK to WVE-006, our preclinical program for AATD that uses our proprietary AIMer technology.
-We will maintain development responsibilities for WVE-006 through completion of the first clinical study, at which point development and commercial responsibilities will transition to GSK.
+- (1) A discovery collaboration which enables us to advance up to three programs leveraging targets informed by GSK's novel insights, the first of which is our INHBE program for obesity and other metabolic disorders; - (2) A discovery collaboration which enables GSK to advance up to eight programs leveraging PRISM and our oligonucleotide expertise and discovery capabilities, the first two of which were selected in April 2024; and - (3) An exclusive global license for GSK to WVE-006, our AATD program, that uses our proprietary AIMer technology.
+We will maintain development responsibilities for WVE-006 through completion of RestorAATion-2, at which point development and commercial responsibilities will transition to GSK.